Baqend/guide/src/index.md

 ```

-## Join filters with `and`, `or` and `nor`
+## Composing Filters by `and`, `or` and `nor`

-Filters joined with and by default.
+Filters are joined with `and` by default.
 In more complex cases you may want to formulate a query with one or more
 [and](http://docs.mongodb.org/manual/reference/operator/query/and/),
 [or](http://docs.mongodb.org/manual/reference/operator/query/or/) or
 [nor](http://docs.mongodb.org/manual/reference/operator/query/nor/)
 expressions.
 For such cases the initial `find()` call returns a
 [Query.Builder](http://www.baqend.com/js-sdk/latest/baqend.Query.Builder.html) instance.
-The builder provide additional
+The builder provides
-methods to join multiple filter expressions.
+additional methods to compose filter expressions.

-The following query finds all my todos which I am currently not working on and all your todos which you haven't done yet:
+The following query finds all todos which the logged-in user is not currently working on and all todos which aren't
+done yet:
 ```js
 var queryBuilder = DB.Todo.find();
 var condition1 = queryBuilder